• Skip to primary navigation

 Hoemade mincemeat in a saucepan being stirred with a wooden spoon.

-Start by sieving the flour and icing sugar together into a large mixing bowl.
+Start by sieving the flour and icing sugar together in a large mixing bowl.

 Then chop the butter into small squares or “cubes” and rub the fat into the flour mixture with your hands until it resembles breadcrumbs.